How to Read Contactless EMV Cards

 Please note, that if this is a virtual card application within Google Pay, you will get DPAN, not PAN.
 See related problems here.

-You can also find Expiration Date somewhere in the card data you read but it is not real.
 You cannot find CVV1 or CVV2 in the card data you read.

 Surprisingly, some card disclose the actual cardholder name in tag 5F20 that they should not do.